 But not all businesses are used to telecommuting.
 For companies that are fortunate enough to have resources to keep business moving, this may be their first time experimenting with new tech and creating a plan for a remote office.

-With how quickly the world has taken action against the virus in the last week alone, most managers haven’t had enough time to prepare an extensive plan or guidelines for the necessity of working remotely full-time.
+With how quickly the world has took action against the virus in, most managers haven’t had enough time to prepare an extensive plan or guidelines for the necessity of working remotely full-time.
 Many may be looking for tools that are easy to grasp and workflows that work.
+There are also online tools, like this one from Toptal, to assess if your company is remote ready.

 Here are a few ways the Ample team manages when working remotely, and how our team has adjusted from being partially remote to working from home full-time: